CommonAccord/Cmacc-Org/Doc/G/CALOHA/Form/OnsiteManager.md

 1.1.Ti=Performance and Duties

-1.1.sec=The employee shall carry out, complete and perform all work identified in Section 1.2 or as otherwise agreed upon with Employer, in good substantial and workman like manner based on practices which are at least as good as those customarily provided by {Job.Type.cl} of mobilehome or RV parks, apartment complexes and other rental unit properties  Additional duties may be added as necessary.
+1.1.sec=The start date for employment is {StartDate.YMD}.
+The employee shall carry out, complete and perform all work identified in Section {1.2.Xnum} or as otherwise agreed upon with Employer, in good substantial and workman like manner based on practices which are at least as good as those customarily provided by {Job.Type.cl} of mobilehome or RV parks, apartment complexes and other rental unit properties  Additional duties may be added as necessary.

 1.2.Ti=List duties, or include as an Exhibit